 At first I had an anxiety attack.
 A flash of heat shot through my body, I felt nauseated, and I was trembling.
 I left my bedroom on the off-chance any of my family was awake, but since it was past midnight, the house was completely dark; they were asleep.
 This is just a forewarning, my thoughts told me.
 Nobody can help you now in your anxiety, and nobody can help you in eternity.

 What made this thought even more piercing was that it’s actually true.
 No human can help me.
 And that thought is terrifying.

 Rock of Ages

 I know the right theology, and I know the normal Christian encouragements.
-Yet reassurances don’t last long for those with OCD; quick-fixes to diminish anxiety in the short-term isn’t productive in the long-term.
+Yet reassurances don’t last long for those with OCD.
+A quick fix to diminish anxiety in the short-term isn’t productive in the long-term.

 Essentially, I have two options: I can turn from Jesus, or I can turn to Jesus, who alone can shield me from the coming judgment.

 Option 2 feels hard.
 But option 1 is out of the question; I don’t want to stand on my own!

 I want to go back over the evidence of my life and demand certainty to determine where my eternal destiny lies.
 I know I need to rest in this place of uncertainty, but how when it feels like the very worst possible scenario?
 How can I rest here?